Coping skills for stressed parents

 Coping skills for parents facing change

-Change can be stressful, for children and adults, but we’ve collected some top tips to help parents cope with whatever comes your way next.
-Whether it’s changing or starting back at school, houses, jobs, or more, we’ve got some top tips to help you through it.
+Change can be stressful, for children and adults, but we’ve collected some top tips and skills to help parents cope with whatever comes your way next.
+Whether it’s changing, houses, jobs or your children transitioning from reception to year 1, we’ve got some top tips to help you through it.

 Acknowledge it.
 It’s okay to be stressed when our routines get shaken up, and even positive change can lead to stress.
 Telling yourself you shouldn’t be stressed is a recipe for disaster!

 Talk about it.
 Bottling things up never helps – we all need support.
 Make sure you have friends and family you can talk to about your worries and concerns.

 Don’t forget the positives.
 Most changes bring both positives and negatives, so keep the good things in mind.